drdnar/SolitaireCSE/readme.txt

  - Added time bonus
  - Edited readme for completeness
  - About 1600 free bytes remaining
- - Unless new bugs are discovered, or 4-color graphics are added, this is the last update

 Build 816 (10 April 2014)
  - Fixed minor bug with undo not deducting points if score was 1
  - Fixed bug in which supermove again failed to compute correct number of free